Mutagah/Tasha-Movers-Tranporters/README.md

 ## Written by : Kihahu Mutaga

 ## Project Description :
-Tasha Movers is a web application that seeks to provide companies and individuals with the transport services whenever mass movement of things is involved.
+Tasha Movers is a web application that seeks to provide transport services to companies and individuals whenever mass movement of things is involved.

 ## Project Setup Instructions:
 Clone the project to your local machine and on successful cloning, change the directory to the cloned folder Tasha-Movers-Transporters.